-- Be patient; - Talk slowly and separate your words; - Avoid using excessive slang; - When you do use idioms and slang, explain what you mean.
+- Talk slowly and separate your words; - Avoid using excessive slang; - When you do use idioms and slang, explain what you mean.
 This will help the student learn the way Canadians "really" speak. - Avoid asking, "Do you understand?"
-Students will typically say "Yes" for the sake of harmony. - Instead, ask the student to tell you what they think you are saying.

-- If you see that the student is not understanding something, try rephrasing. - Ask student open-ended questions, such as "What activities do you enjoy during your free time?" - Do not try to correct every mistake the student makes when speaking.
+Students will typically say "Yes" for the sake of harmony. - Instead, ask the student to tell you what they think you are saying. - If you see that the student is not understanding something, try rephrasing. - Do not try to correct every mistake the student makes when speaking.
 This can often make the student feel insecure and can make them lose their train of thought.
 Instead, wait for the student to finish, and then make the necessary corrections, if necessary. - Even if you or some member of the family can speak Spanish, please avoid using it in front of the student. - Most importantly, speak English at all times and be genuine in your conversations.
 If the student feels your warmth, lack of judgement, eagerness to help and bond, and your sincere interest in their well-being, they will gain confidence and be more eager to communicate!